 So what can be done?
 Unfortunately, I cannot propose a quick fix that would in effect deter mass murderers and the senseless acts of violence they are known to carry out, because I am not an answer man, nor am I all-knowing.
 What I will say is that mass shootings, terrorist attacks, and the like go beyond issues of gun control and even mental health – yes, I said it.
 Obviously mental disorders such as depression play a role in unforeseen assaults on innocent people (Nikolas Cruz was depressed over the death of his mother in November), but I think that to dismiss a mass murderer on the condition that he or she was just a “wack job” or a “nut so” is a fundamental miscalculation in judgement and does a huge disservice to the victims of the violence.

-Ordinary people, of whom are not always psychotic by nature, yield a demonstrable capacity for evil.
+Ordinary people, who are not always psychotic by nature, yield a demonstrable capacity for evil.
 It is the responsibility of you and me, then, to understand that there are multiple, often interlocking dimensions characterizing the minds of madness apart from simply being crazy.
 And we can carry out this responsibility by asking all of the important questions whose answers could shed some much-needed insight that has eluded humankind time and again.
 We should ask, for instance, was this person who committed this unspeakable atrocity a victim of physical, sexual, or emotional abuse?
 Was this person radicalized by an extremist religious group?
 Have the social institutions with which this person was associated failed him or her?
 If so, how?
 Or, put more bluntly, had this person exceeded his or her tolerance levels for emotional distress?
 Finally, what preventative, practical measures can the government and law enforcement agencies take to save lives?

 It’s time to internalize the notion that mass shootings don’t have to be enigmatic if we don’t let them be.
 The alternative would be to get entrenched in the same old ways of thinking that haven’t gotten us anywhere.

 Categories: Society & Culture